yogsototh/Scratch/content/html/fr/blog/Haskell-OpenGL-Mandelbrot.md

 </div>

 We only need to compute the positive point.
-The Mandelbrot set is symmetric on the abscisse axis.
+The Mandelbrot set is symmetric relatively to the abscisse axis.

 <div class="codehighlight">
 <code class="haskell">
 positivePoints :: [(GLfloat,GLfloat,Color3 GLfloat)]
 positivePoints = do
      x <- [-width..width]
-     let y = findMaxOrdFor (mandel x) 0 height (log2 height) if y < 1 -- We don't draw point in the absciss then []
+     let y = maxZeroIndex (mandel x) 0 height (log2 height) if y < 1 -- We don't draw point in the absciss then []
         else return (x/width,y/height,colorFromValue $ mandel x y)